EmmaDokyi/EmmaDokyi/README.md

 Skills:

-💻 Python | R
+💻 Python | R for data analysis and statistical modelling

-🔎SQL
+🔎SQL for data exploration and manipulation

-📊Power BI | Excel
+📊Power BI | Excel for Reporting and data visualisation

-🔎🌐Matomo
+🔎🌐Matomo for Web analytics

 - 🔭 I’m currently working on Carbon footprint reduction in food production
 - 🌱 I’m currently learning R and French